 Last year was the definition of a breakthrough season for Aimee Pratt.
-The 22-year-old set personal bests over five different distances, winning England and British Universities (BUCS) titles on the way to her senior Great Britain debut at the 2019 World Athletics Championships in Doha.
+The 22-year-old set personal bests over five different distances, winning several titles on the way to her senior Great Britain debut at the World Athletics Championships in Doha.

-What is more impressive is that the steeplechaser has continued her amazing upward trend despite reduced opportunity to compete in 2020.
+What is more impressive is that the Manchester-based steeplechaser has continued her rise despite reduced opportunity to compete in 2020.

 ⚡️ WORLD LEAD AND BRITISH CHAMPION! ⚡️